-If you’ve ever been wondering what to do with an old vehicle that you have, you may have come across companies promising that “we buy junk cars” and will give you instant cash for that clunker you have taking up space in the garage or on the driveway.
+If you've ever wondered what to do with an old vehicle, you may have come across companies that promise "we buy junk cars."
+These outfits give you instant cash for that clunker taking up space in the garage.

 How Does a "We Buy Junk Cars" Business Work?

-The car junking market is a massive one.
-It’s part of a larger automotive recycling industry which is currently worth more than $32 billion each year in annual sales, employing more than 140,000 people and operating in some 9,000 locations around the nation.
+The car junking market is enormous.
+It is part of a larger automotive recycling industry that’s worth more than $32 billion in annual sales, employs more than 140,000 people, and operates in approximately 9,000 locations across the country.

-It’s such a large industry because as things stand, about 100 percent of automobiles in the US get recycled now, which means the more cars there are on the road, the more recycling capacity the country needs.
+It's such a large enterprise because most of the automobiles in the United States are eventually recycled, which means that the more cars on the road, the more recycling capacity the country requires.

-The junk cars model is fairly straightforward and in fact is designed to make getting rid of an old clunker as fast and painless as possible.
-These companies tend to target car owners who have vehicles that are either too old, unusable, broken down, taking up space in the garage or on the driveway, and may otherwise be hard to sell to a private buyer.
+The junk cars model is simple, it's a way of getting rid of an old clunker as quick and painless as possible.
+These businesses typically target car owners who have vehicles that are too old, unusable, broken down, taking up space in the driveway, or are otherwise difficult to sell to a private buyer.

-More often than not, they are older cars, but sometimes even newer cars are junked because it’s the fastest and easiest option.
+Most of the time, they are older cars, but even newer cars are sometimes junked because it is the quickest and easiest option.

 Step 1: Make an Inquiry

-The first step is the customer makes an inquiry with the car junking business.
-There may be a set of data fields where you enter the car’s make, model, and year and get an instant advisory quote that is subject to a more detailed look at the vehicle.
-The quote is typically sent via email, or possibly SMS text message and will contain a reference number.
+The first step is for the customer to contact the car junking company.
+Many operations will have a website to enter the car's make, model, and year.
+Supply the information, and you'll receive a preliminary quote subject to a detailed description.
+The offer is usually sent via email or SMS text message and will include a reference number.

 Step 2: Follow Up